 Welcome back to our interview series, Incorrect Music, curated by guitarist, singer, and composer Lora-Faye Åshuvud (of the band Arthur Moon).
 In this series, we present intimate conversations with artists who are striving to push the boundaries of their process and craft.
-Join our weekly email newsletter to get notified whenever we publish our latest interviews and articles!
+Join our weekly email newsletter to get more insights like this into how professional artists are making music, and how you can apply those lessons to your own music.

 A self-dubbed “creative playpen,” Brooklyn’s Childish Japes is a band that wears their freedom to explore a plethora of musical styles and approaches on their sleeve.
 Normally a trio, they’ve recently settled into a quartet format for their recent album, enlisting the “actually dope male rock” vocals of Dave Vives.